Planning on a visit to the Jewish Ghetto in Rome?

 Eat & Drink

-If you want to try a Jewish artichoke, we’d recommend you stick to the right season to make sure they romaneschi artichokes fresh (Feb-May).
+If you want to try a Jewish artichoke, we’d recommend you stick to the right season to make sure they’re romaneschi artichokes, fresh from Feb-May.
 Then, we’d say “Go to Nonna Betta!”

 Now run by Nonna Betta’s grandson, this family establishment claims they are the only real Roman Jews to have kept Roman-Jewish cooking alive and on people’s plates for centuries.